Nastaliq: History

 Nastaliq was also adopted in the Ottoman Empire, which has always had strong cultural ties to Iran.
-Here it was known as taliq (Turkish talik), not to be confused with the Persian taliq script.
+Here it was known as taliq (talik), not to be confused with the Persian taliq script.
 The first Iranian calligraphers who brought nastaliq to Ottoman lands, including Asadullah Kirmani (d.
 1488), belonged to the western tradition.
 However, at a relatively early stage, Ottoman calligraphers adopted the eastern style of nastaliq.
 In the 17th century, a student of Mir Emad, Darvish Abdi Bokharai (d.
 1647), transplanted his style to Istanbul.
 The greatest master of nastaliq in 18th century was Mehmed Yasari (d.
 1798), who closely followed Mir Emad.
 This tradition was further developed by Yasari's son Mustafa Izzet (d.
 1849), who founded a distinct Ottoman school of nastaliq.
 He introduced new and precise proportions of the script that differed from the Iranian tradition.
 The most important member of this school in the second half of the 19th century was Sami Efendi (d.
 1912), who taught many famous practitioners of nastaliq, including Mehmed Nazif Bey (d.
 1913), Mehmed Hulusi Yazgan (d.
 1940) and Necmeddin Okyay (d.
 1976).
 The specialty of the Ottoman school was celî nastaliq, used in inscriptions and mosque plates.